Battle of Austerlitz: French Imperial army

 Before the formation of the Third Coalition, Napoleon had assembled an invasion force called the Armée d'Angleterre (Army of England) around six camps at Boulogne in Northern France.
-He intended to use this force, amounting to 150,000 men, to strike at England and was so confident of success that he had commemorative medals struck to celebrate the conquest of the English.
+He intended to use this force, amounting to 150,000 men, for his planned invasion of Britain; Napoleon was so confident of success that he had commemorative medals struck to celebrate the "conquest" of Britain.
 Although they never invaded, Napoleon's troops received careful and invaluable training for any possible military operation.
 Boredom among the troops occasionally set in, but Napoleon paid many visits and conducted lavish parades to boost morale.

-The men at Boulogne formed the core for what Napoleon would later call La Grande Armée.
+The men at Boulogne formed the core of what Napoleon would later call La Grande Armée (The Grand Army).
 The army was organized into seven corps, which were large field units that contained 36 to 40 cannons each and were capable of independent action until other corps could come to their aid.
 A single corps (adequately situated in a solid defensive position) could survive at least a day without support.
 In addition to these forces, Napoleon created a cavalry reserve of 22,000 organized into two cuirassier divisions, four mounted dragoon divisions, one division of dismounted dragoons and one of light cavalry, all supported by 24 artillery pieces.
 By 1805, the Grande Armée had grown to a force of 350,000 men, who were well equipped, well trained, and led by competent officers.

 Russian Imperial army

 The Russian army in 1805 had many characteristics of Ancien Régime organization.
-There was no permanent formation above the regimental level, and senior officers mostly belonged to aristocratic circles.
-The Russian infantry was considered one of the hardiest in Europe, with fine artillery crewed by experienced professional soldiers.
+There was no permanent formation above the regimental level, senior officers mostly belonged to aristocratic circles, and lower-ranking officers were often undertrained.
+A Russian soldier was considered steadfast though, backed by fine artillery crewed by tough gunners.
+From Peter the Great until the war with Napoleonic France in 1805, Russia almost always achieved success in military affairs.
+During the Italian and Swiss expedition of 1799 the Russians drove the French out of Italy, but they failed in Switzerland.

 Austrian Imperial army

 Archduke Charles, brother of the Austrian Emperor, had started to reform the Austrian army in 1801 by taking away power from the Hofkriegsrat, the military-political council responsible for the armed forces.
 Charles was Austria's most able field commander, but he was unpopular at court and lost much influence when, against his advice, Austria decided to go to war with France.
 Karl Mack became the new main commander in Austria's army, instituting reforms on the eve of the war that called for a regiment to be composed of four battalions of four companies, rather than three battalions of six companies.
+The multinationality and -lingualism was a standard Austrian problem.
+The fighting qualities of the Austrian cavalry were high in 1805, but they were often outnumbered by French horsemen due to Napoleon's new cavalry tactics "en masse".
+The artillery of 1805 was the best among the entire continental Coalition, but no better than the French.